MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1468-Agricultural-Conservation-Easement-Program/subpart-B-Agricultural-Land-Easements/section-1468.26.md

 (c)(1) NRCS will conduct a quality assurance review of the certified entity a minimum of once every 3 fiscal years to ensure that the certified entities are meeting the certification criteria established in this section.

-(2) If NRCS determines that the certified entity no longer meets these criteria, the Chief will -
+(2) If NRCS determines that the certified entity no longer meets these criteria, the Chief will—

 (i) Provide the certified entity a specified period of time, at a minimum 180 days, in which to take such actions as may be necessary to correct the identified deficiencies, and